-Holly Willoughby’s Phillip Schofield speech mocked during ITV grilling – latest
+David Baddiel tears apart Holly Willoughby’s This Morning statement

-Phillip Schofield – latest: Holly Willoughby’s ‘are you OK?’ speech mocked during MPs’ ITV grilling
+Phillip Schofield – latest: David Baddiel tears apart Holly Willoughby’s This Morning statement

-While Willoughby acknowledged how Schofield’s affair admission had affected her in an emotional address on yesterday’s show, there has been no mention of her ex-sidekick today
+ITV presenter’s statement addressing the scandal surrounding her former co-host was ridiculed by some viewers for being ‘dramatic’

 Holly Willoughby addresses Phillip Schofield controversy for the first time on This Morning

-March appeared on the show to discuss freezing her eggs.
-However, she claims that Schofield was more interested in other topics, such as her sex life.
+Comedian David Baddiel has mocked Holly Willoughby’s statement about the Phillip Schofield saga on Twitter.

-This week, MP John Nicholson also mocked Willoughby’s opening statement from Monday’s episode of This Morning during a Culture, Media and Sport Committee taking place in Parliament today (6 June).
+MP John Nicholson also mocked Willoughby’s opening statement from Monday’s episode of This Morning during a Culture, Media and Sport Committee taking place in Parliament today (6 June).

 The latest episode of the ITV daytime show opened with no mention of Schofield, in stark contrast to yesterday’s broadcast, which saw Willoughby give an emotional statement addressing the scandal surrounding her former co-host.